 How to Draw Tombs

-How to Draw Tombs on Your Fantasy Maps
+Drawing Tombs on RPG Fantasy Maps Tutorial

 Drawing a tomb on your map is a great way to add intrigue and a sense of history to your world.
 They are a compelling feature that gets your imagination going and asking questions, which is exactly the reaction you want from a viewer.
 In this tutorial, you will learn how to easily draw a tomb on your maps.